MatthewCallis/avatar/README.md

 ### Options

-Avatar is highly customizable and most options are self explanitor:
+Avatar is highly customizable and most options are self explanatory:

 ```coffeescript
 useGravatar: true # Allow Gravatars or not.